Can Sharks Be Kept In Home Aquariums?

 Small Sharks for Home Aquariums: Yes, It’s Possible

 When people think of sharks, they usually imagine massive creatures like the Great White.
-But believe it or not, there are small sharks that are perfectly suited for home aquariums.
+But believe it or not, there are smaller, bethnic, bottom dwelling sharks that are much more suited for home aquariums than their pelagic relatives that spend most of their time swimming in the open ocean.

 For those looking to dive deeper into shark care, check out this YouTube video on shark species for home aquariums.